UAP Common Extensions 4.0 Help

 An example properties file looks like this:

-# Comment line at start of file key1 = value1 key2 = value2 # next is a blank line and will be ignored keys_are_trimmed = and_so_are_values # also a comment
+# Comment line at start of file key1 = value1 key2 = value2 # next is a blank line and will be ignored keys_are_trimmed = and_so_are_values # also a comment key3 = value that \ is continued on the next line

 Basic Parsing

 The first step is to initialize a CxProperties structure with a call to cxPropertiesInit() using the desired config.
 The shorthand cxPropertiesInitDefault() creates a default configuration with the equals sign '=' as delimiter and the hash-symbol '#' as comment symbol (the other two comment symbols remain unused in the default config).
+The line continuation symbol is set to '\'.
+Note that leading spaces of a continuing line are ignored.

 The actual parsing is an interleaving invocation of the cxPropertiesFill() (or cxPropertiesFilln()) and cxPropertiesNext() functions.
-The cxPropertiesFill() function is a convenience function, that accepts UCX strings and normal zero-terminated C strings and behaves otherwise like cxPropertiesFilln().
+The cxPropertiesFill() function is a convenience function that accepts UCX strings and normal zero-terminated C strings and behaves otherwise like cxPropertiesFilln().

 Filling the input buffer is cost-free if there is no data already in the input buffer.
 In that case, the input buffer only stores the pointer to the original data without creating a copy.
-Calling cxPropertiesNext() will return with CX_PROPERTIES_NO_ERROR (= zero) for each key/value-pair that is successfully parsed, and stores the pointers and lengths for both the key and the value into the structures pointed to by the key and value arguments.
+Calling cxPropertiesNext() will return with CX_PROPERTIES_NO_ERROR (= zero) for each key/value-pair that is successfully parsed and stores the pointers and lengths for both the key and the value into the structures pointed to by the key and value arguments.

 When all the data from the input buffer was successfully consumed, cxPropertiesNext() returns CX_PROPERTIES_NO_DATA.

-Note, that adding more data to a non-empty input buffer will lead to an allocation, unless you specified some stack memory with cxPropertiesUseStack().
+Note that adding more data to a non-empty input buffer will lead to an allocation, unless you specified some stack memory with cxPropertiesUseStack().
 The stack capacity must be large enough to contain the longest line in your data.
 If the internal buffer is not large enough to contain a single line, it is extended.
 If that is not possible for some reason, cxPropertiesNext() fails and returns CX_PROPERTIES_BUFFER_ALLOC_FAILED.

 If you want to reuse a CxProperties structure with the same config, you can call cxPropertiesReset(), even if the last operation was a failure.
 Otherwise, you should always call cxPropertiesDestroy() when you are done with the parser.